A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

-One example is the 5G technology: over the last decade, the \gls{3gpp} did a great effort to understand the most relevant use cases and applications from the so-called \emph{vertical domains}.
-This effort lead to the initial classification into three generic services: eMBB, \gls{urllc}, and mMTC~\cite{popovski20185g}, whose scenarios and requirements are set out in~\cite{3GPPTR38.913}.
+One example is the 5G technology: over the last decade, the \gls{3gpp} made a great effort to understand the most relevant use cases and applications from the so-called \emph{vertical domains}.
+This effort led to the initial classification into three generic services: \gls{embb}, \gls{urllc}, and \gls{mmtc}~\cite{popovski20185g}, whose scenarios and requirements are set out in~\cite{3GPPTR38.913}.
 However, these categories are insufficient to capture the complexity and intricacies of next generation of systems, including timing relations that go beyond the classical end-to-end latency and the reliability-latency couple.
-Therefore, \gls{3gpp} has continued the work to identify service requirements for new applications such as the factories of the future, cyber-physical control applications, utility grid protection, medical monitoring, and autonomous driving~\cite{3GPPTS22.261}\cite{3GPPTS22.104}.
+Therefore, \gls{3gpp} has continued the work to identify service requirements for new applications such as the factories of the future, cyber-physical control applications, utility grid protection, medical monitoring, and autonomous driving~\cite{3GPPTS22.261,3GPPTS22.104}.
 Three interesting timing metrics have been defined.
 The first one is the \emph{survival time}, which is the time that an application consuming a communication service may continue without an anticipated message.
 We notice that this is dependent on the application and the allowed set of sequence of failures.
-A similar concept is the \emph{watchdog timer}, used in control applications to automatically reset a device that hangs because of a software or hardware fault (or due to a delayed or lost packet when there is a communication network)~\cite{miremadi1995evaluating}.
+Referring to our example from Fig.~\ref{fig:TimingRefsIllustration}, one can understand the deadline $T_d$ as a survival time.
+A related concept is the \emph{watchdog timer}, used in control applications to automatically reset a device that hangs because of a software or hardware fault (or due to a delayed or lost packet when there is a communication network)~\cite{miremadi1995evaluating}.
 The second metric is the \emph{transfer interval}, which is in principle more relevant for periodic communication, but also applicable to scheduled aperiodic traffic.
 It is defined as the time elapsed between any two consecutive messages delivered by the automation application to the ingress of the communication system.
+This measure is related to the relative timing reference.
 The third metric is the \emph{\acrfull{ttff}}~\cite{kruczynski1995time}, applicable to high-accuracy positioning and giving the time elapsed between the event triggering for the first time the determination of position-related data and the availability of position-related data at the positioning system interface~\cite{paonni2010performance}.
+This metric is related to a statistical decision with a past timing anchor.

 Another interesting addition is the communication service reliability, which enlarges the \gls{urllc} reliability definition and it refers to the ability to provide the communication service for a given time interval but under given conditions.
 These conditions would include aspects that affect reliability, such as mode of operation, stress levels, and environmental conditions.
 Reliability may be quantified using appropriate measures such as mean time between failures, or the probability of no failure within a specified period of time.